 - k.
-Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+2 is Substitutable Capacity with respect to demand for Enduring Annual NTS Exit (Flat) Capacity or Technical Interconnection Point Capacity, signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA or IP PARCA.
+Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+215 is Substitutable Capacity with respect to demand for Enduring Annual NTS Exit (Flat) Capacity or Technical Interconnection Point Capacity, signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA or IP PARCA.
 For clarity unsold capacity does not include Reserved Exit Capacity and the Y is the year where either Capacity has been applied for or capacity has been first reserved via a PARCA or IP PARCA.
 Except in respect of sub-paragraph h, any capacity available for use before 1st October Y+2 will not be Substitutable Capacity. - In respect of Interconnection Points (as identified as such in Table 8 of Special Condition 5G of the Licence) the Technical Interconnection Point Capacity of the downstream connected system at the Interconnection Point shall not be Substitutable Capacity. - 23.
 Following each application for Exit Capacity (including agreement of a PARCA or IP PARCA), demand for Incremental Obligated Exit Capacity will be identified.
 If Incremental Obligated Exit Capacity is not required then no further action need be taken by National Grid. - 24.
 If, in accordance with the ExCR, National Grid considers that it is appropriate to release Incremental Obligated Exit Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Exit Capacity required to be released can be reduced through Exit Capacity Substitution.
 For the avoidance of doubt, the User Commitment (as defined in the ExCR) shall apply to all capacity increases of Enduring Annual NTS Exit (Flat) Capacity (except as specified in the ExCR) irrespective of whether the increase is satisfied through investment (including contractual alternatives) and/or substitution and/or existing capability. - 25.
 In respect of any application, excluding agreement of a PARCA or IP PARCA, capacity will only be considered available for substitution after all applications or bids for unsold Exit Capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications are received before being substituted to another NTS Exit Point. - 26.
-In respect of any PARCA or IP PARCA, capacity will only be considered available for reservation pending substitution after all applications or bids for existing unsold capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications or bids are placed before being reserved pending substitution to, another NTS Exit Point.
+In respect of any PARCA or IP PARCA, capacity will only be considered available for reservation pending substitution after all applications or bids for existing unsold capacity16 have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications or bids are placed before being reserved pending substitution to, another NTS Exit Point.
 Notwithstanding paragraph 22b, once capacity has been substituted or reserved pending substitution it will not be available to satisfy applications for capacity at that NTS Exit Point in future. - 27.
-National Grid will consider information received and will determine whether additional Exit Capacity requests can be satisfied by the substitution of Substitutable Capacity
+National Grid will consider information received and will determine whether additional Exit Capacity requests can be satisfied by the substitution of Substitutable Capacity from other NTS Exit Points.
+The overriding factor in such consideration will be to minimise the amount of investment that is required to satisfy incremental demand for Exit Capacity, without increasing the assessed risk of incurring other costs, e.g. operational costs or capacity buy-back costs, to meet National Grid's capacity obligations in respect of other NTS Exit Points and of NTS Entry Points.

-References in this document to years "Y+2" etc relate to capacity years, i.e. year Y is the year of the relevant application or the year of reservation via a PARCA or IP PARCA.
+15 References in this document to years "Y+2" etc relate to capacity years, i.e. year Y is the year of the relevant application or the year of reservation via a PARCA or IP PARCA.